 micro rewilding /ˈmʌɪkrəʊ riːˈwʌɪldɪŋ/

 This book box is called ‘microREWILDING’.
 It is designed to inspire.
 The box stays closed and compact when you lift it.
 When you lay it down and fold it out it takes up a space of about ninety by ninety centimeters.
 There are books inside the different boxes within the cover.
 I tested different materials for the books and the different elements.
 Cork, sand, dried soil pellets and bee nesting tubes remained the favourites to give the viewer the opportunity to set up and build, touch and think.
+You can now have a look at this work at the Special Collections Museum at Manchester Metropolitan University, UK.

 14.8cm x 21 cm x 13.5 cm